SJTECollege/playground-graph-dijkstra/markdowns/dijkstra.md

 And now we repeat the algorithm.
 We check the neighbours of our current node, ignoring the visited nodes.
 This means we only check B.

 For B, we add 1 (the minimum distance of A, our current node) with 3 (the weight of the edge connecting A and B) to obtain 4.
-We compare that 4 with the minimum distance of B (infinity) and leave the smallest value: 4.
+We compare that 4 with the minimum distance of B (7) and leave the smallest value: 4.

 ![Graph example](graph_a1.png "")